edgexfoundry/edgex-go/README.md

 # Running EdgeX with security components

-Starting from Fuji release, EdgeX includes enhanced security features.
+Starting with Fuji release, EdgeX includes enhanced security features that are enabled by default.
 There are 3 major components that are responsible for security
 features:

 - Security-secrets-setup